Download the full PDF for Iowa

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-The labor force participation rate in Iowa remained unchanged at 67.5 percent in September.
+The labor force participation rate in Iowa rose to 67.7 percent in December from 67.6 percent in the prior month.